 Welcome to Community Education at CNC!

-CNC's Community Education department creates opportunities for marginalized and socially excluded individuals to access education and other resources.
-It is our belief that post-secondary education should be attainable for anybody who wishes to pursue it.
+The Community Education department at CNC creates opportunities for marginalized and socially excluded individuals to access education and other resources.
+We believe post-secondary education should be attainable for anyone who wishes to pursue it.

-Our program offerings are constantly changing as we attempt to meet the needs of the people and communities we serve and as funding sources change.
+As funding sources change so do our program offerings, we are constantly evolving as we attempt to meet the needs of the people and communities we serve.